Health Information Technology Schools Near Sandy

 Weber State University

-Weber State University in Ogden, Utah, offers health information technology career training through associate's, bachelor's and certificate programs, which are all administered through the school's College of Health Professions.
-All of the programs listed below can prepare students to take the CCA examination.
+Weber State University in Ogden, Utah, offers health information technology career training through associate's, bachelor's and certificate programs, which are all administered through the school's Dumke College of Health Professions.
+Both the associate's and bachelor's degree programs can prepare students to take the RHIA examination, and the cerficate offers preparation for the Certified Coding Associate (CCA) exam.

 Institutional Certificate for Health Care Coding and Classification

-This program can be completed within four semesters.
+This program can be completed within 3-4 semesters.
 Some of the courses students take include introductory courses in pharmacology and pathophysiology.
-Students also take courses in diagnosis coding, ambulatory coding and physician coding.
+Students also take courses in diagnosis coding, ambulatory coding and physician office coding.
 This program can be completed completely online or through independent study as well.

 Associate of Applied Science in Health Information Technology

-The health information technology associate's degree program consists of 56-58 credit hours of career training.
+The health information technology associate's degree program consists of 55-57 credit hours of career training.
 Graduates are prepared to work as health data analysts and records technician specialists.
 Core coursework for this degree includes medical terminology, health information systems and settings, healthcare database management and microcomputer applications.
-The program also includes opportunities for students to complete professional practice experience.
+The program also includes opportunities for students to complete professional practice experience, and the coursework can also be completed online.

 Incoming students should be prepared to show proof of immunizations, submit to a drug test and pass a background check before completing the professional practice experiences.